Sauron: Second Age

 In the Second Age, Sauron reappeared, intent on taking over Middle-earth.
 To seduce the Elves into his service, Sauron assumed a fair appearance as Annatar, "Lord of Gifts", and befriended Celebrimbor's Elven-smiths.
-He taught them arts and magic, helping them to forge the Rings of Power.
-Sauron then secretly forged the One Ring to rule all the others.
+He taught them arts and magic, helping them to forge the Rings of Power, but then secretly forged the One Ring to rule all the others.
 The Elves detected him when he put on the Ring, and removed their Rings.
 Enraged, Sauron made war, killed Celebrimbor, and seized the Seven and the Nine Rings of Power.
-The Three Rings were hidden by the Elves Gil-galad, Círdan, and Galadriel.
-Sauron attacked them.
+The Three were hidden by the Elves Gil-galad, Círdan, and Galadriel; Sauron attacked them.
 The Elves were saved by an army from Númenor, defeating Sauron.
 Sauron fortified Mordor and completed the Dark Tower, Barad-dûr.
 He distributed the Seven and the Nine Rings to lords of Dwarves and Men.
 Dwarves did not submit, but he enslaved nine Men as the feared Nazgûl.
 Orcs, Trolls, Easterlings and men of Harad became his servants.

 Late in the Second Age, the men of Númenor sought to colonise Middle-earth.
-Led by Ar-Pharazôn, a massive army sailed to Middle-earth to battle Sauron.
+Led by Ar-Pharazôn, their army sailed to Middle-earth to battle Sauron.
 Dismayed, Sauron surrendered, hoping to corrupt Númenor from within.
-Using the One Ring, Sauron soon exerted a malign influence over the Númenóreans, undermining Númenor's religion and deceiving its people into worshiping Melkor with human sacrifice.
-Sauron later deceived Ar-Pharazôn into attacking Aman by sea to steal immortality from the Valar.
+Using the One Ring, Sauron soon undermined their religion and deceived them into worshipping Melkor with human sacrifice.
+Sauron later deceived Ar-Pharazôn into attacking Aman by sea by pretending he could steal immortality from the Valar.
 The Valar appealed to Eru, who destroyed Númenor.
 Sauron's body was destroyed, and he lost the ability to appear beautiful.

 Led by Elendil, nine ships escaped to Middle-earth from the Downfall of Númenór.
 There, the Númenóreans founded the kingdoms of Gondor and Arnor.
 Sauron returned to Mordor, took on a new physical form, and made war on these Exiles.
 He captured the fortress of Minas Ithil, and Elendil's son Isildur escaped down the Anduin River.
-Elendil's other son, Anárion, defended Osgiliath, the capital city of Gondor, and drove Sauron's forces back to the mountains.
+Elendil's other son, Anárion, defended Osgiliath, the capital of Gondor, and drove Sauron's forces back to the mountains.
 Elendil, Isildur and Anárion formed the Last Alliance with the Elves and defeated Sauron at Dagorlad.
 They invaded Mordor and besieged Barad-dûr for seven years.
 Finally, Sauron came out to fight face-to-face, killing Elendil and Gil-galad; Elendil's sword Narsil broke beneath him.
 Isildur took up the hilt-shard and cut the One Ring from Sauron's hand, vanquishing Sauron.
 Isildur refused to destroy the Ring by casting it into Mount Doom, but kept it for his own.